If you ask me, freelance writing is the best way to make money online. Period.

 No matter what type of writing you want to do, looking for opportunities from local businesses can provide the boost you need.

 If real estate excites you, go online to see what your local realtor websites look like.
 Chances are they’ll have a blog…and someone needs to write all that content.
 Why can’t it be you?

 Rotary International has local chapters all over the world full of civic leaders, entrepreneurs, and business executives.
 Consider joining or ask a member if you could be a guest speaker at one of their meetings.
 Check out your Chamber of Commerce, too, since that’s another excellent spot to find local connections.

 For in-person networking, having a few business cards on-hand with your name and contact information can go a long way toward landing new clients.

 4. Guest Post

 Finding remote freelance writing jobs is tough when nobody knows who you are.
 But, I know guest posting works because it’s one the techniques I used when I first started out.

 The part that sucks is the fact you don’t get paid for guest posting.
-That aside, getting your name and an article published on a quality site builds your credibility as a writer, and that’s an investment you’re making in your future.
+That aside, getting your name and an article published on a quality site builds your credibility as an online writer, and that’s an investment you’re making in your future.